Pennsylvania Route 436

-Pennsylvania Route 436 (PA 436) is a 1.969 mi state highway located in Jefferson county in Pennsylvania.
+Pennsylvania Route 436 (PA 436) is a 1.969 mi state highway located in Jefferson County in Pennsylvania.
 The southern terminus is at U.S. Route 119 (US 119) near Punxsutawney.
 The northern terminus is at PA 36 in Punxsutawney.
 PA 436 was assigned in the 1928 numbering of roads in Pennsylvania and not paved until 1932.
 The road's other lone major intersection on PA 436 is for State Route 3010 (SR 3010).
 The route is highly elevated for most of its length, reaching as high as 1500 ft.

+PA 436 is the second-shortest signed route in Pennsylvania, and third-shortest overall after Pennsylvania Route 179 and Pennsylvania Route 299.
+However, since PA 179 is a multi-state route, PA 436 is the shortest single-state route.

 Route description

 PA 436 begins at an intersection with US 119 in Punxsutawney.
 A park and ride lot is located at the southwest corner of the intersection.
 The elevation of the highway is at about 1500 ft high.
 The route goes northward, parallelling US 119 for most of its length.
 The highway intersects with SR 3010 (Sportsburg Road), which heads westward and ends in the small village of Sportsburg.
 PA 436 continues northward, intersecting with local roads and beginning to go down in elevation.
-There it enters downtown Punxsutawney and terminates at an intersection with PA 36 (West Main Street).
+There it enters downtown Punxsutawney and terminates at an intersection with PA 36 (North Main Street).